 Overview

 The method for evaluating net tension section failure is taken from Reference 9.2.
-By this theory, the net tension section is defined as the smallest area that is obtained by deducting the summed area of all holes lying in any potential failure path (straight or zig-zag) across a flange from the gross cross-sectional sectional area.T his failure mode should be considered for both friction grip joints and bearing joints.
+By this theory, the net tension section is defined as the smallest area that is obtained by deducting the summed area of all holes lying in any potential failure path (straight or zig-zag) across a flange from the gross cross-sectional sectional area.
+It is important to consider t his failure mode considered for both friction grip joints and bearing joints.

 In order to obtain a sufficiently large net tension section area to transmit the tension load through the flange, it is necessary to meet the following condition: